ChaosHour/datacheck/README.md

 data-check.py: error: the following arguments are required: -s/--source_server, -d/--dest_server, -db/--dest_db, -t/--table, -k/--primary_key
 ```

-[!Note]
-The default port used for the source and destination is :3306 Work to make that an argument will be done in a few days.
+**Note:** The default port used for the source and destination is :3306 Work to make that an argument will be done in a few days.

 Link to [DOC](https://data-diff.readthedocs.io/en/latest/python-api.html#data_diff.diff_tables)